Photo-art by Steve Wing

 "No, no, no," I said.
 "Boneless men.
 Boneless."

-I remembered this woman from her days as my student, a woman in her thirties now.
+I remembered this woman from her days as my student, a woman in her 30s now.
 She made me think of butter melting slowly on a griddle.
 On the other hand, her dress with its spaghetti straps on her shoulders made me think of clavicles.
-So often we judge ourselves by height, sadly neglecting such things as the ribs and clavicles that give us some width in the world.
+So often we judge ourselves by height, sadly neglecting such things as the ribs and clavicles, which give us some width in the world.
 Without width, after all, doors would not be necessary, and then where would we be?